EPCCed/APT-python4hpc/lectures/02/README.md

 - Numba lets us select certain functions to be just-in-time (JIT) compiled

-- When a Numba function is called for the first time, it is compiled into machine code using LLVM (for given argument types) and stored
+- When a JIT-decorated function is called for the first time, it is compiled into machine code using LLVM (for given argument types)

 - Subsequent calls with same argument types execute the machine code